 If you are an employee, please contact your healthcare provider.
 Also, please report to the Human Resources benefits team at firstname.lastname@example.org.

-You will need to quarantine for seven (7) days after your last exposure.
+If it is determined you have been exposed, you will be directed to quarantine for a period of time (up to 14 days after your last exposure)..
 Check your temperature twice a day and watch for symptoms of COVID-19.
 Be sure to keep yourself separated from others in your space.
 If possible, stay away from people who are at higher-risk for getting very sick from COVID-19.
 Follow the guidance of your healthcare provider.

 If you present with symptoms please see the related FAQ: What if I am sick with COVID-19 or think I might have it?

 There is currently no vaccine to prevent the SARS-CoV-2 virus that causes COVID-19.
 The most effective prevention at this time is to avoid exposure to the virus.
 An abridged summary of how to prevent the spread of COVID-19 and other respiratory illnesses is below.
 For detailed information, you can visit the CDC website on prevention for detailed information.